Ionas208/seidlserver_main_frontend/README.md

 # Seidlserver Frontend
-The frontend will display a beautiful GUI.
+The frontend will display a beautiful GUI using the react framework.